-The City will continue to work towards a plan to develop the abandoned Northeastern Rail into a non-motorized trail and will work to determine the Scope of Work needed to construct the trail.
-The City will also continue to explore partnerships to make this a regional connector trail connecting Quincy, Coldwater, and Jonesville.
-The City has \$7,000 budgeted for 2018/2019 and \$7,000 budgeted in 2019/2020 for this project.
+The city will continue to work towards a plan to develop the abandoned Northeastern Rail into a non-motorized trail and will work to determine the Scope of Work needed to construct the trail.
+The city has \$50,000 budgeted for this project in 2022/23 and more will be budgeted once cost estimates have been prepared.
+The city has also engaged with Williams & Works to create a Trail Master Plan.